Southern Baptist Leader Paige Patterson Allegedly Told Woman It Was ‘Good’ She Was Raped

 Paige Patterson, who was recently fired from the Southwestern Baptist Theological Seminary in Fort Worth on May 30 over his alleged improper handling of alleged sexual assault incidents, has received yet another blow.
-According to Stuart Cochran, an attorney of an alleged sexual assault victim at Southwestern in 2015, Patterson had told the rape victim that it was a “good thing” she was violated, and that her future husband would not mind that she was no longer a virgin.
+According to Stuart Cochran, an attorney of an alleged sexual assault victim at Southwestern in 2015, Patterson had told the rape victim that it was a “good thing” she was violated and that her future husband would not mind that she was no longer a virgin.

 Through an email, Patterson had also discussed meeting the victim with no other officials present to “break her down.”
 In a statement to the Star-Telegram, Cochran stated that Patterson further threatened his client when her mother got involved.